tanushree-dataanalytics/MMM_DataStory/README.md

 ### How were the decay values chosen?
 Set based on industry convention and domain knowledge, which is standard practice when no prior model runs exist to calibrate from:
-ChannelDecayReasoningTV0.6TV builds brand memory over weeks — long carry-overRadio0.3Medium carry-over — more immediate than TVPaid Search0.1Almost entirely immediate — you click or you don't
+ChannelDecayReasoningTV0.6TV builds brand memory over weeks — long carry-overRadio0.3Medium carry-over, more immediate than TVPaid Search0.1Almost entirely immediate, you click or you don't
 ### What does geometric adstock look like in practice?
 If €1,000 is spent on TV in week 1 and nothing after:
 Week 1:  1000
 Week 2:  0 + 0.6 × 1000 = 600
 Week 3:  0 + 0.6 × 600  = 360
 Week 4:  0 + 0.6 × 360  = 216
-...fades gradually to zero
+fades gradually to zero
-The effect does not stop abruptly — it decays smoothly, which reflects how memory and brand awareness actually work.
+The effect does not stop abruptly, it decays smoothly, which reflects how memory and brand awareness actually work.

 ### Transformation 2: Saturation
-What is saturation and why is it needed?
+### What is saturation and why is it needed?
 Doubling your ad spend does not double your sales.
 The first €1,000 spent on TV reaches a large fresh audience.
 The next €1,000 reaches people who already saw the ad.
 The next €1,000 reaches even more of the same people.
-At some point, almost everyone reachable has been reached — additional spend produces almost no additional revenue.
+At some point, almost everyone reachable has been reached, additional spend produces almost no additional revenue.
 This is called diminishing returns.
-Without modelling it, a linear regression assumes spend and revenue have a straight-line relationship — spend double, get double.
+Without modelling it, a linear regression assumes spend and revenue have a straight-line relationship, spend double, get double.
 That is unrealistic and produces inflated channel contribution estimates.
 ### What type of saturation is used?
 This model uses the Michaelis-Menten function, one of the most common saturation curves in MMM.
 The formula is:
 S(x) = x / (x + K)

 Where:
 x is the adstock-transformed spend value for that week K is the half-saturation constant — the spend level at which 50% of the maximum possible effect is reached Output is always between 0 and 1

 ### What does this curve look like?

-At very low spend: the curve rises steeply — each extra euro has a large effect At spend = K: you are at exactly 50% of maximum possible effect At very high spend: the curve flattens — each extra euro adds almost nothing The output never reaches 1.0 — there is always theoretically more room, but in practice you get very close at high spend levels
+At very low spend: the curve rises steeply, each extra euro has a large effect At spend = K: you are at exactly 50% of maximum possible effect At very high spend: the curve flattens, each extra euro adds almost nothing The output never reaches 1.0, there is always theoretically more room, but in practice you get very close at high spend levels

 This is a concave curve, diminishing returns from the very first euro of spend.
 Is this the same as logistic saturation?